pedcapa/lifx-lights-openai/README.md

 pip3 install -r requirements.txt
 ```
 6. Replace the tokens in confi.ini with your tokens
-7. Make sure you have correctly setup your lifx lights, see [here](#how-to-setup-your-lifx-lights)
+7. Make sure you have correctly setup your lifx lights, see [here](#how-to-set-up-your-lifx-lights)
 7. Run the script
 ```sh
 python3 newsMoodLight.py
 ```

-## How to setup your lifx lights
+## How to set up your lifx lights
 1. Install the lifx app on your phone
 2. Connect your phone and your computer to the same wifi network
 3. Open the lifx app and connect your lights